revolutionarygamesco/darkcaribbeanwavecrawl/README.md

   with a leveling and reputation system
   [inspired by Mindstorm](https://www.mindstormpress.com/ringing-the-bell)
   and [CGP Grey](https://youtu.be/3YFeE1eDlD0?si=8N4pv6rpoewCfAyt).
+* Set different members of your crew to different positions, including captain, quartermaster, pilot, bosun, carpenter, gunner, sail-master, and more.
+Manage a watch schedule to keep your ship running and gain experience in your position with each watch you complete.
-* A provisioning system so your quartermaster can fret about making sure the crew has enough food, fresh water, and grog.
+* A provisioning system so your quartermaster can fret over keeping the crew supplied with food, fresh water, and grog.
 Face hard trade-offs about when and where to resupply and what costs you might face to do so.
 * Use as a campaign framework for your piratical career and set any other adventures you care to include on the map.
-* Rules and random tables for handling storms.
-* Tracking high tide and low tide.
-If you’re on coastal waters at low tide, your pilot may need to navigate the rocky shoals to avoid running aground!
+* Will you prowl the established trade routes, where merchant ships are more common, but risk running across naval patrols or rival pirates?
+Most merchants are laden with sugar, tobacco, and ash, but some may carry other prizes, from ancient artifacts to sensitive intelligence reports.

 **Note:** This is in no way, shape, or form an official release.
 We at [Revolutionary Games](https://revolutionarygames.co/)